webdesserts/projects-cli/Readme.md

 ## Credits

-The **projects-cli** is based on the [equis](https://github.com/danthegoodman/equis) library by [danthegoodman](https://github.com/danthegoodman).
-Equis is a much more robust solution with a lot of good features, definitely feel free to check it out!
-My goal for `projects` was to make a make a version of equis that was just focused on jumping directories while also reducing the number of steps and dependencies needed to get everything set up.
+Firstly, big thanks to [danthegoodman](https://github.com/danthegoodman) for making the [equis](https://github.com/danthegoodman/equis) cli, which this project is based on.
+Equis is a much more robust solution with a lot of good features, so you should definitely check it out!
+My goal for `projects` was to make a version of equis that was just focused on jumping directories while also reducing the number of steps and dependencies needed to get everything set up.

 Also, big thanks to [starship](https://starship.rs) for being the inspiration behind the `projects init` script.
-It brought the setup _ux_ to a level I was finally happy with.
+It brought the setup UX to a level I was finally happy with releasing.